MATH& 152 - Calculus II

 The second course of a four-quarter calculus sequence.
 Introduces students to integral calculus and related applications.
 Topics include antiderivatives of algebraic and transcendental functions, the Fundamental Theorem of Calculus, techniques of integration, areas, volumes, moments and centers of mass, numerical methods.
 Graphing calculator required.

-Prerequisite: MATH& 151 with a grade of 2.0 or higher; or appropriate math placement.
+Enrollment Requirement: MATH& 151 with a grade of 2.0 or higher; or appropriate math placement.

 Satisfies Requirement: Natural Science and Quantitative Skills